 When a friend or loved one has cancer you may wonder how best to help and support them.
-Here you can find out about the different ways.

 At first you might feel unsure about what to say or do, being open and sensitive to how they are feeling is what most people need.
 Knowing you are there for them will really help.

 Every person with cancer has a different experience so try not to assume how they might be feeling.
 They may feel happy one day and sad the next.
 Try to be mindful of their mood.

 Remember that they might not want to talk or think about their cancer all of the time.
 Having a normal conversation about everyday things and sharing a joke can sometimes be very welcome.

 Try not to take it personally if they don’t want to talk about their cancer and respect their need for privacy or to have some quiet time.

 This video has tips from people with cancer about talking to someone with cancer.
 It lasts for 54 seconds.

 How to talk to someone with cancer - Top tips from patients